Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 ### [YOLO] Dataset structure example
 YOLO format has one '.txt' file per image with the same file name.
 If there is no object in the image file, no '.txt' file is required for the image.
 Make sure that every '.txt' file requires a corresponding image file.

 For training, a "train" directory and at least one of "val" and "test" directories must exist in the dataset.
-A nested directory is also allowed.
+A nested directory under images or labels is also allowed.

 A sample zip file "example_datasets/yolo.zip" is in this repository.
 ```